Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Effect on the binary orbit

+is the timescale of eccentricity evolution. $T_{\rm C; a}$ and $T_{\rm C; e}$ are the dynamical friction timescales for orbital decay and eccentricity evolution obtained from the standard Chandrasekhar's formula, respectively. }

 From this analysis, we can see that the contribution from the fast moving particles on the evolution of $a$ becomes more important as $\gamma$ approaches $0.5$ from above.
-For $\gamma<0.8$, the standard formula predicts an orbital decay time that is more than twice as long than predicted by equations \ref{eqa} and \ref{eqe}.
+For $\gamma<0.8$, the standard formula predicts an orbital decay time that is more than twice as long than predicted by the our treatment.
 The contribution from the fast moving particles has also an effect on $e$.
 Deviations in this case remains significant for essentially any value of $\gamma$.
+For $\gamma=2$, our treatment predicts a circularization timescale that is about 2 times shorter than the standard formula.